 Seedlings emerge in 10-14 days depending on soil and weather conditions.

-Keep sowing bean seeds every 2 weeks for a constant supply of beans.
+Keep sowing bush bean seeds every 2 weeks for a constant supply of beans.

 Thin gradually to stand 12 inches apart when seedlings are 1-2 inches high.